 In Pakistan, at least one of the parties conducted a civil marriage must be a Pakistani citizen.
 Any male or female, who is a Muslim or non-Muslim, can get married under the law of Pakistan.
 If you are not a citizen of Pakistan then you cannot get married in Pakistan, however, if you are not a citizen of Pakistan, but you want to marry a Pakistani citizen under the law then it can be done.

-In Civil Marriage, in Pakistan, only Muslim males and females, or Muslim males and non-Muslim females can marry each other, but they must not be within prohibited degrees of relationship or affinity.
+In Court Marriage or Civil Marriage, in Pakistan, only Muslim males and females, or Muslim males and non-Muslim females can marry each other, but they must not be within prohibited degrees of relationship or affinity.

-In civil marriage, in Pakistan, Muslim males and females or Muslim males and non-Muslim females can marry each other, but they must not be within prohibited degrees of relationship or affinity under section 4(b) or (c) of Muslim Personal Law (Shariat) Application Act,1937, if such party is related then no such marriage will be valid.
+In court marriage/civil marriage in Pakistan, Muslim males and females or Muslim males and non-Muslim females can marry each other, but they must not be within prohibited degrees of relationship or affinity under section 4(b) or (c) of Muslim Personal Law (Shariat) Application Act,1937, if such party is related then no such marriage will be valid.
 A woman can not remarry after her divorce, until after the expiry of the period prescribed by law for Iddat.

 What Are The Shari'a Requirements For Nikah during Civil Marriage?